 We adopted our first greyhound in 2001 from Dairyland.
 She quickly schooled us on separation anxiety, so after a few months we brought home a brother for her.
 Our third hound was a senior that was returned by his "family" so they could go and join the circus!
 We have never had less than a house full of greyhounds, and hope to keep it that way for years to come.

 My involvement in the greyhound community began with kennel volunteer work, then expanded to fostering, transporting, meet & greeting, fundraising, and hound photography.
-I have recently added greyhound puppy fostering to my experience, which has been a good lesson in patience and cleanup!
+I then added greyhound puppy fostering to my experience, which was a good lesson in patience and cleanup!

 When I'm not spending time with my hounds, I am missing them while I'm at work flying for the airlines.
 I also enjoy reading, photography, volleyball, canine nutrition and natural medicine.

 Growing up I was peppered with stories of my mother doing everything she could to treat racing greyhounds as house pets, an unusual attitude for the time.
 My mother grew up in Tralee, Ireland, where her father worked as a Greyhound trainer.
 She wasn’t ashamed to admit that she sacrificed many nights caring for an ailing greyhound by curling up next to them in the shed.

 So it didn’t shock me to hear my sister (my roommate at the time) suggest we adopt a retired racing greyhound.
 Our intentions were to get two small females...and wouldn't you know it, we ended up with a 70 pound female and a 90 pound male!
 I eventually began volunteering at a greyhound kennel where I became involved in many different aspects of the operation.
 I have distributed medications, tracked dogs for billing purposes, supported meet-and-greets, fostered, transported, and helped with personality testing.